ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-asia.md

 ///

-/// details | Will Gateway be provided with a public IP and port?
+/// details | Will a Gateway be provided with a public IP and port?

 It depends on the usage:

 - For outbound use cases we offer a public IP which is included in the Gateway price.
-This IP is associated to the instantiated Gateway and cannot be moved to another one.
+This IP is associated to the instantiated Gateway and **cannot be moved from one gateway to another one**.
 In other words, the IP used for outbound traffic is not a 'Floating IP'.
+The only use case where this IP is kept is when the gateway size is changed (e.g. from `S`to `M`).
 If this is creating friction for your use case, please upvote for this [roadmap item](https://github.com/ovh/public-cloud-roadmap/issues/448).
 - For inbound use cases (to expose a service running on a private instance to the Internet) you need to have a Floating IP to attach via Gateway to your instance or network service.

 ///